LightningPeach/peach-wallet-desktop/CONTRIBUTING.md

 ### Other

-In general, almost all commits should fall into one of these categories and have corresponding tag.
+In general, almost all commits should fall into one of these categories and have the corresponding tag.
 In cases when commits can't match any category, please submit your PR untagged.

 ## Contribution Checklist